hohenstein/R-documentation/README.md

 R-documentation
 ===============

-Introduction to the R programming language
+An introduction to the R programming language (in German).

+*Under development*